-These are my top looks that I’ve tried and looking back on them has really make me miss having pink hair! *
+These are the top looks that I’ve tried and looking back on them has really made me miss having pink hair!

 I got this lovely coral colour just after getting my Manchester bee tattoo to show solidarity for my city after the bomb attack (hence this picture).
 This is a simple bleach and tone which you could definitely achieve at home and it lasted well.
 I think an orangey pink is great for summer as it really catches the light.

 This pink was great for the summer as it’s quite subtle, but looks bold in a pink bob for going out.
 Salmon pink is a timeless colour and if you blend it right, you get the contrast between the blonde and the pink which I love.

 This was my most dramatic pink look as I had purple roots at the front and bright pink roots at the back as well as a cheeky bit on my undercut!
 The rest of my hair was dyed a medium pink but this would also look good if you kept the ends blonde.
 These colours were by POP XG by Paul Mitchell.
 Paul Mitchell is cruelty-free and doesn’t test on animals or sell to China where animal-testing is mandatory.

 This one was great as it perfectly matched my tracksuit jacket that my gran gave me!
 This is a dark pink underneath with a lighter pink in slices at the top.
 It also worked nicely with curls because you could see the different shades coming through.